- More than 99 per cent of Canadians have a bank account

 - There are many low interest rate cards to choose from and more than 30 have an interest rate of under 13 per cent.

-Bankers across Canada volunteer their time to deliver the CBA’s Your Money Students financial literacy program for youth and the Your Money Seniors program for seniors (www.yourmoney.cba.ca).
+Bankers across Canada also volunteer their time to deliver the CBA’s free and non-commercial financial literacy seminars: Your Money Students for youth and the Your Money Seniors program for older adults.

 Canadians trust and value their banks